 The 58-year-old has made his way from numerous top 20 hits on the country charts like "Ladies Love Country Boys" and "(This Ain't) No Thinkin' Thing" to Hollywood.
 Adkins has had multiple TV appearances, including winning the 2013 season of NBC's The Celebrity Apprentice and continuous success since his first album.

-From working on an oil rig in a hurricane to being shot point blank in the chest, Trace Adkins doesn't just sing country songs - he lives them.
-Here are the craziest things Adkins has survived.
+From working on an oil rig in a hurricane to getting shot point-blank in the chest, the "You're Gonna Miss This" singer doesn't just sing country songs - he lives them.
+Here are the craziest things the honky-tonk country singer has survived.

 SEE ALSO: 10 Country Stars Who Cheated Death